kyma-project/api-gateway/docs/user/custom-resources/ratelimit/04-00-ratelimit.md

 | **enableResponseHeaders**             | **NO**   | Enables **x-rate-limit** response headers.
 The default value is `false`.                                                                                                                                                                                                                                                                                                                           |
 | **enforce**                           | **NO**   | Specifies whether the rate limit should be enforced.
 The default value is `true`.                                                                                                                                                                                                                                                                                                                  |

+## RateLimit for Istio Ingress Gateway
+To rate limit requests to the Istio Ingress Gateway, you must create a RateLimit Custom Resource in the `istio-system` namespace and set `selectorLabels` field to point Istio Ingress Gateway `app: istio-ingressgateway`.

 ## Sample Custom Resource